danielmaia19/business-management-system/README.md

 ## Development

-If you would like to contribute to this module, please check out [CONTRIBUTING.md](CONTRIBUTING.md).
+If you would like to contribute to this application, please check out [CONTRIBUTING.md](CONTRIBUTING.md).